ipinfo/ruby/README.md

 continent_name = details.continent['name'] # North America
 ```

-It is possible to change the file by setting the `continets` setting when creating the `IPinfo` object.
+It is possible to change the file by setting the `continents` setting when creating the `IPinfo` object.

 The file must be a `.json` file with the [following structure](lib/ipinfo/continent.json).

 #### IP Address

-`details.ip_address` will return the an `IPAddr` object from the
+`details.ip_address` will return the `IPAddr` object from the
 [Ruby Standard Library](https://ruby-doc.org/stdlib-2.5.1/libdoc/ipaddr/rdoc/IPAddr.html).
 `details.ip` will still return a string.